-11. Allowable Costs
+13. Allowable Costs

-a.
-The allowability of costs8 and cost allocation methods for work performed under this award, up to the amount specified in the award, shall be determined in accordance with the governing cost principles specified below and must also conform with NSF policies, award special provisions and recipient internal policies in effect on the start date of the award.
-Certain prior approval requirements contained in the governing cost principles have been modified by Term and Condition No. 3.
+- a.
+The allowability of costs and cost allocation methods for work performed under this award, up to the amount specified in the award, shall be determined in accordance with the governing cost principles specified below and also must conform with NSF policies, award special provisions and recipient internal policies in effect on the start date of the award. - b.
+The cost principles that govern for-profit organizations can be found in the Federal Acquisition Regulation, 48 CFR subpart 31.2. - c.
+Certain prior approval requirements contained in the governing cost principles have been modified by Term and Condition Prior Approval Requirements.